Updated April 24, 2023

 A social media specialist is someone who manages the day-to-day aspects of a company’s presence on platforms like Facebook, Twitter, YouTube Channel, and more.
 (This is different than a marketing manager, who may have social media as one part of their overall marketing strategy.)
 They are responsible for creating content that will engage customers while also driving traffic back to your website, brand, or store location.

-Social media specialists post content with relevant keywords and trends related to their brand to increase sales revenue over time through repeat visits from loyal followers who want more information about products and the brand.
+Social media specialists post content that reinforces the company’s brand message, connects with their community, and showcases the brand’s personality.
+It often includes relevant keywords and trends related to their company and industry to increase visits from loyal followers who want more information about what they do.
 A social media specialist typically earns a salary between $40,000 to $50,000 per year as they get their career going.

 12. Technical writer